latest nhpb_banner 1__compressed

 • Cash assistance is offered in Sacramento County from resources such as CalWORKs or general aid.

-• Information on transportation programs for work or job training, including free cars or low cost loans to buy an auto.
+• Information on free vehicle or transportation programs for work or job training, including free cars or low cost loans to buy an auto.
 More on getting a free used car.

 • Free or low cost medical care and insurance, including for the disabled.